With Clio R.S. R3, Renault Sport established itself as one of the leading brands in the two-wheel drive categories.

 A highly accessible mechanical locking system has been adapted to avoid switching from first gear to neutral or reverse without a specific action from the driver.
 Once again, reliability was a key consideration from the outset, during the design stage.

 The cabin of Clio R3T has been totally redesigned.
 Two bucket seats, in option and available in a variety of sizes, have replaced the standard seats of the production model.

-In accordance with this new layout, ergonomic pedals were developed to meet the requirements of the drivers, regardless of whether they adopt right- or left-foot braking.
+In accordance with this new layout, ergonomic pedals were developed to meet the requirements of the drivers, whether they adopt right- or left-foot braking.

 With the changed regulations, the gearshift lever is now anchored to the floor of the car.
-Development focussed on smooth gear changes, equivalent to those achieved by steering-wheel mounted paddles.
-Such a system will be available as an option very shortly.
+Development focused on smooth gear changes, equivalent to those achieved by steering-wheel mounted paddles (system is available as an option).

 Clio R3T has been reinforced by a welded roll cage which complies with the FIA regulations and which has been approved by static load calculations.

 The car’s five-door bodywork provides increased protection.
 The center pillar between the two doors is slightly offset from the axis of the roll cage.
 This twin protective structure affords significantly greater passive safety in the event of a side impact.

 The experience acquired in the last few years has also helped to develop new solutions to minimize the risk of injury.
 For example, the gearshift lever attachment is now located in the floor and no longer on the steering in order to avoid injuries to limbs in the event of a frontal impact.

 Thousands kilometers of testing